WS-JSNA/ws-jsna-netlify/_posts/2016-10-25-ccg-area-profiles-now-live.md

 The 2015/16 profiles have been redesigned to help users access information as quickly as possible on the web.
 [You can view the West Sussex CCG pages here](/ccgs/) or use the links above.

-{% include figure image_path="/assets/images/ccg-profiles/CCG-boundaries-and-localities-mix-colours-1024x725.jpg" class="full" %}
+{% include figure image_path="/assets/images/ccg-profiles/CCG-boundaries-and-localities-mix-colours-1024x725.jpg" alt="The Coastal West Sussex CCG covers the Chichester, Chanctonbury, Regis, Littlehampton, Worthing, and Adur localities.
+The Horsham and Mid Sussex CCG covers the Horsham, Haywards Heath, East Grinsted and Burgess Hill localities.
+The Crawley CCG covers the Crawley locality." class="full" %}